saas786/obsidian-notes-1/College/+EE 415/resources/Akana_Branden_Project.md

 By default, playing audio through Python is very loud.
 This was resolved by simply multiplying the signal by a factor of 0.5 before playing.

 ## CQF Design
 The CQF was implemented using a class.
 The functions for the FIR filters, downsampler and upsampler was provided by the SciPy library.
-The window method was used to design the FIR filter using the
+The window method was used to design the FIR filter using the `firwin()` function and the downsampler and upsampler was done using the `resample()` function.

 ## Saving Files and Differences Between Precisions